Knowledgeable Construction Accident Lawyers

 Construction work or work on any other job site involving heavy machinery or automation is inherently dangerous and workers are subject to potentially serious injury or even death.

 If you have been injured while working on a construction site or in a factory or manufacturing plant, you may have grounds for legal action.
 At Cuming & Gillespie LLP, we know that serious injuries, including serious workplace injuries, can impact people physically, psychologically, and financially.
 We understand the importance of getting compensation to ensure continued financial support for your family, to help with medical costs, and to assist you in recovery.
-In the past 10 years, we have recovered more than $175 million in damages for injured clients.
+Through our years, we have recovered more than $270 million in damages for injured clients.

 We know how to best approach your claim to ensure it is a success.